hyperledger/fabric/docs/source/commands/peerlifecycle.md

 ## peer lifecycle chaincode queryinstalled
 ```
-Query the installed chaincodes on a peer.
+[DEPRECATED] Query the installed chaincodes on a peer.
+Instead of this command, use "peercli lifecycle chaincode queryinstalled".

 Usage:
   peer lifecycle chaincode queryinstalled [flags]